Walk in the footsteps of Italian ruins!

-As a unified republic Italy, at 150, is younger than the United States – but we all know how the country is really far older – and boy does this lady age well!
+As a unified republic Italy, at 154, is younger than the United States – but we all know how the country is really far older – and boy does this lady age well!
 The Roman Empire bequeathed to Italy some of the most evocative relics of an ancient civilization on the planet.
 While iconic ruins like the Colosseum and Roman Forum are arguably the most impressive, in reality they are just the first leg on a journey into antiquity in all its splendor.
-Whether you have three days or three weeks, a trip to Italy has the unmistakable potential to be a time machine.
+Whether you have three days or three weeks, an Italian vacation has the unmistakable potential to be a time machine.

 That’s what the experts say, too.
 “Some of the best-known ancient sites are linked to the great capital cities, as they’re capsules of history embedded in these locations,” says Claire Lyons, Curator of Antiquities at the J. Paul Getty Museum in Malibu, California (the original Getty Museum is modeled after the Villa dei Papiri at Herculaneum).
 She adds that “[most] ruins are excavated to remove the later history — the Roman Forum had at one point become a pasture — and expose one period.”